langwich/admin/design/language.md

 # Initial thoughts of the Language

-Statically typed, although not necessarily explicitly typed.
+1. Statically typed, although not necessarily explicitly typed.
-Translated to other language source (like C) or LLVM IR.
+2. Translated to other language source (like C) or LLVM IR.
-Could be run on a virtual machine (thus has its own bytecode) Source-to-source translation and interpreter version support garbage collection.
+3. Could be run on a virtual machine (thus has its own bytecode).
+4. Source-to-source translation and interpreter version support garbage collection.
 (GC for LLVM-based version is to be determined.)
-Has pure-functional traits, like built-in immutable data structures and vector operations (that run on GPUs).
+5. Has pure-functional traits, like built-in immutable data structures and vector operations (that run on GPUs).
-Support for bridge to other languages like (JAVA, Python).
+6. Support for bridge to other languages like (JAVA, Python).

 # Syntax and semantics